mvettosi-hcl/java-cloudant-workload-scheduler-app/README.md

 ## Build
 This is how to compile the app and manually generate a deployable artifact.
 If you just wish to try it using the precompiled war, skip to the [Deploy](#deploy) section.

 - Make sure to have an installed and working instance of Apache Maven, using Java 1.7 or above.
-Also you'll need git.
+You'll also need git.
 - Clone this project:
 ```
 git clone https://github.com/MatteoVettosiHCL/java-cloudant-workload-scheduler-app.git